 Infiniti Q50 Review

-The 2014 Infiniti Q50 ranks 8 out of 22 Upscale Midsize Cars.
+The 2015 Infiniti Q50 ranks 11 out of 17 Upscale Midsize Cars.
 This ranking is based on our analysis of published reviews and test drives of the Infiniti Q50, as well as reliability and safety data.

-- "Overall, the Q50's blend of brawn and beauty make it a fresh, attractively priced alternative to its competitors." -- AutoTrader
+- "Overall, the Q50's blend of brawn and beauty make it a fresh, attractively priced alternative to its competitors." -- AutoTrader (2014)

-- "The 2014 Infiniti Q50 sedan is a fitting successor to the popular G37 it will eventually replace; its boundless power, athletic road manners and elegant interior raise the bar in the class." -- Cars.com
+- "The 2014 Infiniti Q50 sedan is a fitting successor to the popular G37 it will eventually replace; its boundless power, athletic road manners and elegant interior raise the bar in the class." -- Cars.com (2014)

 - "There's a lot of really good work in the Q50, particularly if you're judicious with the options list.
-It's well priced, attractive and fun-to-drive if you don't bring along the high-tech nannies." -- Autoblog
+It's well priced, attractive and fun-to-drive if you don't bring along the high-tech nannies." -- Autoblog (2014)

 Other Cars to Consider

-Details: 2014 Infiniti Q50
+Details: 2015 Infiniti Q50

-The 2014 Infiniti Q50 sedan is the successor to the G37 sedan, seats five and has standard rear-wheel drive.
+The 2015 Infiniti Q50 sedan seats five and comes in Q50, Q50 Premium and Q50S trims.
 A 3.7-liter V6 engine and a seven-speed automatic transmission are standard.
 Rear-wheel drive is standard and all-wheel drive is optional.
-The Q50 is available in base, Premium and Sport trims.
 The Infiniti Q50 Hybrid is reviewed separately.
 The Infiniti Q50 was all-new last year and sees few changes for 2015, so this overview uses applicable research and reviews from the 2014 and 2015 model years.